 - Week 3: Feed 25% of the old and 75% of the new pellets each day.

-- Week 4: If your rabbit has not problems, feed the new pellets exclusively.
+- Week 4: If yourguinea pig has no problems, feed the new pellets exclusively.

 Occasionally your guinea pig may refuse to transition to a new pellet (especially if they were previously eating an unhealthy “junk mix”).
 They may pick out the old pellets and leave the new ones uneaten.
 In this case, you may want to continue feeding the old food (as long as it is healthy) or try a different brand.

 Learn how to grow a guinea pig garden for fresh vegetables at home.